abhilesh/abhilesh.github.io/_drafts/bioinformaticians_toolkit.md

 A bioinformatician's daily workflow often involves wrangling large datasets, writing and debugging analysis scripts, managing development environments, and documenting analytical decisions and pipelines for reproducibility.

+Over the years, I've assembled a toolkit of software that has dramatically improved my productivity and the reproducibility of my work.
+These aren't just tools—they've become essential parts of my daily workflow.
+Here are the ones I can't imagine working without.

 ### Integrated Development Environments (IDEs)

 ---

 Writing scripts and building pipelines for data analysis is the bread and butter of bioinformatics and the humble text editor is often the first tool we reach for.
 While the combination of a simple text editor and a terminal is all that a bioinformatician needs for their work, the complex nature of today's analyses greatly benefits from the features provided by modern Integrated Development Environments (IDEs).

-If you've started your programming journey with R or Python, you may already have come across RStudio or PyCharm.
+If you've started your programming journey with R or Python, you may already have come across [RStudio](https://posit.co/download/rstudio-desktop/) or [PyCharm](https://www.jetbrains.com/pycharm/).
 These IDEs provide a rich set of features but are often limited to a single programming language.
 That's where Visual Studio Code (VSCode) shines.

 <span class="tool">
     <img src="/assets/img/posts/bioinformaticians-toolkit/vscode.svg" class="tool-icon" alt="VScode logo">
     <a href="https://code.visualstudio.com/" target="_blank" rel="noopener">Visual Studio Code</a>
 </span>

-Visual Studio Code is the swiss army knife of IDEs.
+Visual Studio Code truly is the swiss army knife of IDEs.
 Its rich ecosystem of extensions supports multiple programming languages, integrates with version control systems and terminals and offers powerful code editing and navigation features.
 The modularity of the extension system also means that you can tailor the IDE to your specific needs.

 > **💡 Pro Tip**
 >